tealhorizon87/ms3_cookbook/README.md

 - A comment box below the recipe to allow users to interact with the community and author

 ### Future Features
+- Add a 5-star (or similar) rating system to allow users to rate other user's recipes
-- Add a 'stats' section to the recipe header to allow people to see how many times a recipe has been used
+- Add a comments section to the bottom of the recipe card to allow users to provide relative feedback to the author of the recipe
+- Add a profile dropdown on the menu and include the ability to remove one's account and to contact the application's owner

 ## Technologies Used
 ### Languages: